These Steak Fajitas are packed with juicy, flavorful marinated steak, tender sliced bell peppers and onions, and all your favorite fajita toppings.

 Plate of steak fajitas with bell peppers and onions.

-1. Flavorful: Marinated steak and sautéed vegetables create a savory taste.
+1. Flavorful: Marinated steak and sautéed vegetables create a savory flavor.

 2. Versatile: Suitable for both outdoor grilling and indoor cooking.